danielenricocahall/sparkformers/README.md

 The project is currently in a beta/experimental state.
 While not yet production ready, I invite you to experiment, provide feedback, and/or even contribute!

+# Approach

+**Training**: The current architecture utilizes [federated averaging (FedAvg)](https://en.wikipedia.org/wiki/Federated_learning), meaning that each executor is trained on a subset of data, and the model weights are averaged across all executors after each epoch.
+The original model is then updated with the averaged weights, and then the process is repeated for the next epoch.

+**Inference**:  The input data is distributed across the executors, and each executor performs the inference on its subset of data.
+The results are then collected and returned to the driver.

+**Generation**: Same as above, but with the `generate` method of the model.

 # Installation
 To install, you can simply run:
 ```bash